webplatform/docs-wpd/Flags/index.md

 * [[Property:Accessibility flag]]

 And you can see one example of pages being aggregated by their flags, using a Semantic MediaWiki query, at [[Stub pages]].

+==Requirements==
+''This is a section kept for historical purposes only'' The specific implementation for this will require coordination between content needs, technical implementation abilities, and visual design.
+Here are the requirements that solutions should satisfy (in decreasing order of importance).
+Note that we're using "flags" as the catch-all term for these, but they might end up not being displayed that way.

+* Allow flags to be displayed in different styles depending on which type they are.
+For example, some may show as little flags at the top of the content , some may be big banners at the top of the content, and others could be subtle and at the bottom of the content.
+* Allow some method of listing which pages have a given flag on them
+* Make it easy for editors to add or remove flags
+* ''-- Big gap in priority--''
+* Allow some tags to be related in behavior/style/meaning (e.g. subclassing or categories)
+* Make it easy to define new tags as necessary ''(this will be pretty rare)''